cirillodavide/gopher_usecase/README.md

-# gopher_usecase
+# GOPHER USE CASE SCENARIO:DRUG-GENE ASSOCIATIONS IN ONCOLOGY

-GOPHER results of the use case on drug-gene associations in oncology
+Here you can download candidate novel HPO-GO connections predicted with GOPHER using PanDrugs database of drug-gene associations.